Howrah Bridge: Maintenance

 The Kolkata Port Trust (KoPT) is vested with the maintenance of the bridge.
 The bridge has been subject to damage from vehicles due to rash driving, and corrosion due to atmospheric conditions and biological wastes.
-In October 2008, 6 high-tech surveillance cameras were placed to monitor the entire 705 m long and 30 m wide structure from the control room.
+In October 2008, 6 high-tech surveillance cameras were placed to monitor the entire 705 m and 30 m structure from the control room.
 Two of the cameras were placed under the floor of the bridge to track the movement of barges, steamers and boats on the river, while the other four were fixed to the first layer of beams — one at each end and two in the middle — to monitor vehicle movements.
 This was in response to substantial damage caused to the bridge from collisions with vehicles, so that compensation could be claimed from the miscreants.

 Corrosion has been caused by bird droppings and human spitting.
 An investigation in 2003 revealed that as a result of prolonged chemical reaction caused by continuous collection of bird excreta, several joints and parts of the bridge were damaged.
 As an immediate measure, the Kolkata Port Trust engaged contractors to regularly clean the bird droppings, at an annual expense of ₹500000.
 In 2004, KoPT spent ₹6.5 million to paint the entirety of 2.2 e6m2 of the bridge.
 Two coats of aluminium paint, with a primer of zinc chromate before that, was applied on the bridge, requiring a total of 26,500 litres of paint.